codelawcorp/template/README.md

 - [Choose License](https://choosealicense.com/)
 - Use [this tool](https://githubnext.com/projects/repo-visualization/) to explore the project if it is large
+- Use autoclosing issues if you work with Github issues/projects [doc](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword).
+In 2023 there is no out-of-the-box solution for automatically opening issues with a commit message.
 - [.gitignore file generator](https://www.toptal.com/developers/gitignore/)
 - [Markdown table generator](https://www.tablesgenerator.com/markdown_tables)
 - [Kubernetes Manifests Generator](https://k8syaml.com/)